Can My Unused Vacation Time Affect My Retirement?

 Your Shell retirement date can have an impact on which vacation benefit decision is right for you.
 The date you select can either consolidate your retirement benefits or stretch them out; both can be beneficial, depending on your specific situation.

-Strategic Considerations for your Vacation Benefit Planning
+Strategic Considerations for Your Vacation Benefit Planning

 To better determine the most effective and efficient way to get value from your unused vacation time, here are a few things you should consider: